Sony RX100 V vs Panasonic GX800

 - More flexible: Takes interchangeable lenses and can thus be used with specialty optics.

-If the number of relative strengths (bullet points above) is taken as a guide, the RX100 V is the clear winner of the match-up (10 : 4 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the RX100 V is the clear winner of the match-up (10 : 5 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Sony RX100 V vs Panasonic GX800